 Imagery: Use compelling and relevant images if you have visuals during your presentation.
 If the talk is about you and your work, then your art suffice for imagery.
 However for other talks, refrain from using cheesy clip art or using imagery for the sake of having a picture.
 Make sure that the imagery has a purpose.

-Pro-Tip: Reference Notes Always have some notes you can refer during your presentation so you can stay on track.
-You may be answering a question from an audience member and loose track where you were at.
+Pro-Tip: Always have some notes you can refer to during your presentation so you can stay on track.
+You may be answering a question from an audience member and lose track of where you were at.

 Practice: Always practice your presentation.
-It’s easy to go over your presentation in your head but its different talking it out.
+It’s easy to go over your presentation in your head but it’s different talking it out.
 Practice out loud in your studio or present it to a friend or family member.
 This way you can also make sure you get your timing right.
-You don’t want a hour long talk to take only 20 minutes or vice versa.
+You don’t want an hour-long talk to take only 20 minutes or vice versa.
 A friend can also help you find holes in your presentation or point out where you are unclear so you can deliver the strongest message possible to your audience.

-Dress Professional: Pick out your outfit before so your not running around looking for your iron or noticing a run in your nylons.
-Its important to look professional for your presentation.
+Dress Professional: Pick out your outfit before so you’re not running around looking for your iron or noticing a run in your nylons.
+It’s important to look professional in your presentation.
 Keep your host in mind, if you are working with a corporation, plan to dress similarly to the company culture.
 If you are nervous, wear something breathable or layers so you can take off a jacket or top if you get too warm.
 High heels or uncomfortable shoes can be painful and distracting, think comfort as you present.

-Packing: Pack everything before hand so your not scrambling the day of, you will thank yourself later.
-Don’t forget to bring a bottle of water because you may get dry mouth, a soar throat or just be thirsty during your talk.
+Packing: Pack everything beforehand so you’re not scrambling the day of, you will thank yourself later.
+Don’t forget to bring a bottle of water because you may get a dry mouth, a sore throat, or just be thirsty during your talk.

 Technology: Computer and power supply are important to bring.
-Be sure to bring all of your tech related materials.
+Be sure to bring all of your tech-related materials.
 If you need a projector then ask if this will be available to you.
 If you frequently need one, consider investing in one if you present a lot and find yourself relying on other people’s technology.
-Remember to charge you computer or laptop beforehand.
+Remember to charge your computer or laptop beforehand.

 Pro-Tip: Projector Adapters Many laptops need an adapter to work with the projector so invest in one; never expect the host or venue to have the correct cords.

-Arrival: Arrive early to your venue.
-Traffic, getting lost, tech connection problems and more happen.
-Every presentation I have had has kept me on my problem solving toes.
+Arrival: Arrive early at your venue.
+Traffic, getting lost, tech connection problems, and more happen.
+Every presentation I have had has kept me on my problem-solving toes.
 Arrive at least an hour early, or plan for that.
-If you get there early you have time to see the up, lay out handouts and or freebies or business cards, adjust the room layout if needed, test the lights if you dim them during your presentation so your not fumbling when your audience is there and take a bathroom break yourself.
+If you get there early you have time to see the up, layout handouts and or freebies or business cards, adjust the room layout if needed, test the lights if you dim them during your presentation so you’re not fumbling when your audience is there and take a bathroom break yourself.
 You may need to get wired up with a microphone so you want time to get this on properly.
 Having enough time keeps you calm.
 If there is still more time, run through your notes or practice your presentation.

-Pro-Tip: Nerves Its perfectly normal to be nervous.
-Most of your nervousness is the anticipation of the moment rather then actually presentation of the material.
+Pro-Tip: It’s perfectly normal to be nervous.
+Most of your nervousness is the anticipation of the moment rather than actually the presentation of the material.
 Reassure yourself that all of your preparations and practice will pay off.
 Once you get started, you will look back and wonder why you were so nervous!

-Breaks: Plan for snacks, water or breaks depending on how long you will be presenting.
-Again, coordinate this if you are working with a gallery or host or sponsor.
+Breaks: Plan for snacks, water, or breaks depending on how long you will be presenting.
+Again, coordinate this if you are working with a gallery or host, or sponsor.
 Put yourself in the seats of your audience, after about an hour you may get fidgety.
-Plan ahead of time when you want everyone to take stretch and bathroom breaks if you talk is longer than on hour.
+Plan ahead of time when you want everyone to take stretch and bathroom breaks if you talk is longer than one hour.
 This break will be good for you as well as you will be leading the group through a large amount of content and may need a break as well.

-Pro-Tip: Watch Your Timing While getting out of a class or workshop early felt like fun in school, some people my feel they are cheated if they paid to attend what you are presenting.
+Pro-Tip: While getting out of a class or workshop early felt like fun in school, some people may feel they are cheated if they paid to attend what you are presenting.
 Respect your and their time by letting them know what to expect for time and stick to that as best as you can.